Variables in Basic Scripts

 Variables without sign

-The WinWrap does not provide the use of variables without sign therefore in order to use a RealTimeDB WORD variable type (without sign) in the Basic Script it must be converted to avoid causing any overflow errors.
-Overflow error occur when the variable used in the script exceeds the INT type value (ie. 32767 for one Word) because the basic script engine does not manage variables without sign.
-To avoid this problem, a WORD type variable is always passed to the WinWrap as a Long type and a DWORD type variable is passed to the WinWrap as a "Hauge_" type which means a "64 bit integer value".
+The WinWrap does not provide the use of variables without sign.
+Therefore, in order to use a RealTimeDB WORD variable type (without sign) in the Basic Script, it must be converted to prevent overflow errors.
+Overflow errors occur when the variable used in the script exceeds the INT type value (ie. 32767 for one Word) because the basic script engine does not manage variables without sign.
+To avoid this from happening, a WORD type variable will always be passed to the WinWrap as a Long type and a DWORD type variable will be is passed to the WinWrap as a "Hauge_" type, being a "64 bit integer value".